 The so called “Cap” we refer to applies to all NEW H-1B filings where the sponsored employee has NOT previously been counted against the Cap and where the employer is not somehow Cap-exempt.
 (Some employers or employment situations permit Cap exemption.
 If the applicant has previously held an H-1B status, even years ago, and as long as time remains within their six-year period of total stay, we can file a Cap-exempt H-1B petition.)

 There are essentially two Caps.
 The first is the standard Cap for regular H-1B filings (referred to as the “Regular Cap”).
 There are only 65,000 Regular Cap H-1B filings permitted per fiscal year, and of this number, 6,800 available spaces have been reserved for citizens of Chile and Singapore – what is not used by these individuals in a given year is available for Regular Cap H-1B applicants the following year.
 The second Cap is technically a Cap exemption, but since it is limited in number and ultimately runs out each fiscal year, it in essence creates a separate Cap.
-This is in reference to an additional 20,000 H-1Bs set aside for individuals who graduate from a U.S. Master’s degree program that meets certain criteria (referred to as the “Master’s Cap”).
+This is in reference to an additional 20,000 H-1Bs set aside for individuals who graduate from a U.S. Master’s degree program (or higher-level education) that meets certain criteria (referred to as the “Master’s Cap”).

-Being proactive will allow us to be ahead of schedule to accommodate last minute changes or delays, or to accommodate last minute new hires.
+Our legal team is happy to answer any questions regarding the process or which approach may be more appropriate for a given registrant.
+As always, being proactive will allow us to be ahead of schedule to accommodate last minute changes or delays, or to accommodate last minute new hires.

 ** This newsletter/memo is provided for informational and discussion purposes only.
 It does not act as a substitute for direct legal contact on an individual basis **